owncloud/ios-scenario-testing/README.md

 * At least, one device attached and reachable via adb.
 Check command `adb devices` to ensure `Appium` will get the device reference to interact with it

-The environment variable `$ANDROID_HOME` needs to be correctly set up, pointing to the Android SDK folder

 ## How to test